getgort/gort-guide/guide/source/sections/installing-your-first-command-bundle.rst

 YAML-formatted file that supplies Gort with all of the information it needs to install and execute commands in your bundle.

-For a detailed description of bundle configurations, go to the `Bundle Configurations <bundle-configurations.md>`__ section in the documentation.
+For a detailed description of bundle configurations, go to the :doc:`bundle-configurations` section in the documentation.

 For our example we will be using the following config.
 It's a simple bundle with only one un-enforcing command.
 Just create a file named